nabila-sheona/SmartBookStoreinJAVA/README.md

 2. Main Class:
 a.
 Contains the main method to initiate the program.
 b. nitializes instances of various services and modules.

+3. Pair Class:
+a.
+A generic class to represent a pair of values.
+b.
+Used to store pairs of strings (e.g., book title and author).

+4. SmartBookstore Class:
+a.
+Represents the main application.
+b.
+Handles user interactions and menu options.
+c.
+Comprises instances of different modules and services.
+d.
+Implements Dependency Inversion Principle (DIP).

+5. UserModule Class:
+a.
+Manages user-specific functionalities.
+b.
+Allows users to browse books, borrow, return, add to cart, and checkout.
+c.
+Implements IUserService.

+6. UserService Class:
+a.
+Handles user-related operations such as borrowing and returning books.
+b.
+Manages the list of borrowed books for a user.
+c.
+Implements IUserService and follows Dependency Inversion Principle (DIP).

+7. AdminModule Class:
+a.
+Manages admin-specific functionalities.
+b.
+Allows admins to perform operations like adding and removing books.
+c.
+Implements IAdminService.

+8. AdminService Class:
+a.
+Implements admin-related operations.
+b.
+Allows admins to add, remove, and manipulate books in the library.
+c.
+Implements IAdminService.

+9. BorrowReturnService Class:
+a.
+Manages book borrowing and returning processes.
+b.
+Implements IBorrowReturnService.
+c.
+Follows Dependency Inversion Principle (DIP).

+10. AddToCart Class:
+a.
+Handles the addition of books to the cart.
+b.
+Implements IAddToCart and interacts with the library service.
+c.
+Follows Dependency Inversion Principle (DIP).

+11. GenerateNewUser Class:
+a.
+Represents the functionality to generate new library users.
+b.
+Implements IGenerateNewUser.

+12. Book Class:
+a.
+Represents the structure of a book, including its title, author, genre, price, quantity, and borrowed status.
+b.
+Used to create instances of books within the library system.